techcow2/LMSA/README.md

   </a>
 </p>

+1. Start LM Studio on your computer and load your favorite language model (including vision language models)
+2. Activate the server feature in LM Studio (usually on port 1234)
+3. **Enable CORS in LM Studio** - This is critical for LMSA to work properly:
+   - In LM Studio, go to the server settings
+   - Find and enable the "Enable CORS" option
+   - Without CORS enabled, LMSA will not be able to communicate with your LM Studio server
+4. Connect the Android app to your computer using your local network
+5. Start chatting with your AI models from anywhere in your home

 ### Setting up LMSA (Android)
 <p align="left">
   <a href="https://lmsa.app/Images/apptutorial.gif">
     <img src="https://lmsa.app/Images/apptutorial.gif" alt="LMSA App Tutorial" width="200" style="display:inline-block" />
   </a>
 </p>

-1. Start LM Studio on your computer and load your favorite language model (including vision language models)
-2. Activate the server feature in LM Studio (usually on port 1234)
-3. Connect the Android app to your computer using your local network
-4. Start chatting with your AI models from anywhere in your home

 LMSA connects to LM Studio running on your computer, allowing you to:
 - Access powerful AI language models from your mobile device